Ashkenazi Jewish cuisine: Kugels

 Kugels are a type of casserole.
-They come in two types: noodle or potato.
+They come in two types: noodle or vegetable.
 Lokshn kugl, or noodle kugel, is usually made from wide egg noodles, eggs, sour cream, raisins, and farmer's cheese, and contains some sugar.
-Potato kugels (bulbenikes) are made from chopped or shredded potatoes, onions, salt, and eggs, with oil or schmaltz.
-A regional specialty, kugel yerushalmi (Jerusalem kugel) is made from long, thin eggs noodles, more sugar than a typical noodle kugel, and large quantities of black pepper.
+Vegetable kugels (bulbenikes) are made from chopped or shredded vegetables, onions, salt, and eggs, with oil or schmaltz.
+The most prominent variation of kugel is potato kugel.
+A regional specialty, kugel yerushalmi (Jerusalem kugel) is made from long, thin egg noodles, more sugar than a typical noodle kugel, and large quantities of black pepper.
 It is usually pareve, whereas noodle kugel is dairy and potato kugel may be either pareve or meat-based (if made with schmaltz).
+Other vegetable kugels were developed more recently, and are generally pareve.

 Bread and cake

-The dough of challah (called barkhes in Western Yiddish) is often shaped into forms having symbolical meanings; thus on Rosh Hashanah rings and coins are imitated, indicating "May the new year be as round and complete as these"; for Hosha'na Rabbah, bread is baked in the form of a key, meaning "May the door of heaven open to admit our prayers."
+The dough of challah (called barkhes in Western Yiddish, also known as koilitsh) is often shaped into forms having symbolical meanings; thus on Rosh Hashanah rings and coins are imitated, indicating "May the new year be as round and complete as these"; for Hosha'na Rabbah and the shabbes after pesach, bread is baked in the form of a key, meaning "May the door of heaven open to admit our prayers."

-In Eastern Europe, the Jews baked black (proster, or "ordinary") bread, white bread and challah.
+In Eastern Europe, the Jews baked black (proster, or "ordinary") bread, white bread, and challah.
 The most common form is the twist (koilitch or kidke from the Romanian word încolăci which means "to twist").
-The koilitch is oval in form and about one and a half feet in length.
-On special occasions, such as weddings, the koilitch is increased to a length of about two and a half feet.
+The koilitch is oval and about one and a half feet.
+On special occasions, such as weddings, the koilitch is increased to about two and a half feet.

+A ladder-shaped challah is an old custom among Ukrainian Jews for Shavuot.
+The Torah is likened to a ladder because it serves as a means of spiritual ascent, connecting Heaven and Earth.

 The bagel, which originated in Jewish communities of Poland, is a popular Ashkenazi food and became widespread in the United States.

 Fats

-The rendered fat of chickens, known as schmaltz, is sometimes kept in readiness for cooking use when needed.
-Gribenes or "scraps", also called griven, the cracklings left from the rendering process were one of the favorite foods of the former Jewish community in Eastern Europe.
+Rendered chicken fat, known as schmaltz, is sometimes kept ready for cooking use when needed.
+Gribenes or "scraps", also called griven, the cracklings left from the rendering process, were one of the favorite foods of the former Jewish community in Eastern Europe.
 Schmaltz is eaten spread on bread.